 ENTYCE® (capromorelin oral solution) is a flavored, liquid prescription product administered orally using the provided syringe.
 As a selective ghrelin receptor agonist, it mimics ghrelin, the naturally-occurring “hunger hormone” and a peptide produced in the stomach that is integral to the regulation of food intake.
 Ghrelin binds to receptors in the hypothalamus, initiating signaling cascades to trigger appetite.4

-Aratana intends to commercially launch ENTYCE by late-2017.
+Aratana intends to commercially launch ENTYCE by the fall of 2017.
 Learn more about inappetence and download clinical research findings in the Aratana Library.

 Important Safety Information

 ENTYCE® (capromorelin oral solution) is for use in dogs only.
 Do not use in breeding, pregnant or lactating dogs.
 Use with caution in dogs with hepatic dysfunction or renal insufficiency.
 Adverse reactions in dogs may include diarrhea, vomiting, polydipsia, and hypersalivation.
 Should not be used in dogs that have a hypersensitivity to capromorelin.
 Please see the full Prescribing Information for more detail.

 - Data on file.